Twin to Twin Transfusion Syndrome (TTTS) Attorneys

 Any failure to timely diagnose TTTS or treat the syndrome properly could be the basis of a medical malpractice case.

 Rosenfeld Injury Lawyers LLC represents victims of medical malpractice and other types of professional negligence.
-A medical malpractice lawyer can help you hold the negligent health care provider accountable for the harm that they caused.
+A medical malpractice lawyer can help you hold the negligent healthcare provider accountable for the harm that they caused.

 Our law firm has successfully prosecuted cases for our clients whose children were injured by the negligent actions of others.
 In addition, our attorneys are available to answer any legal questions on how to receive the monetary compensation you deserve if your injuries resulted from someone else's negligence.